FatihKoz/DisposableTheme/docs/README.md

 ## Release / Update Notes

+11.JUN.22

+* Fixed a conversion error in Theme Helpers (fuel price conversion from lbs to kgs)

 17.APR.22

 * Fixed Date Of Flight (DOF) issue in SimBrief form (was effecting ofp generation around 23 UTC with edited ETD and changed dates)